lab-oak/oak/TUTORIAL.md

 This information includes the information from the first search period, e.g. the first 748,371 iterations are counted among the second 9,710,356 iterations, etc.

-The battle position is advanced by selecting an index for player 1.
-The player 2 Nash policy is sampled for the other action.
-The battle is given a random seed [0, 2^64 - 1] which can be set as the optional third argument.
+The battle position is advanced in two different ways.
+If one valid choice index for player 1 in entered, the choice index for player 2 will be sampled from that player's Nash policy.
+The user can also enter choice indices for both players separated by a space.
+If the user plays out the battle, they may find

 ## generate